This post will help you to know the goat kidding signs.

 Sign #1 Tail Ligaments Become Loose

 I suggest getting into the habit of checking each pregnant doe’s ligaments daily.
-You can simply do this as you are feeding.
-Run your hand down your goat’s back gently squeezing as you go.
+You can do this as you are feeding.
+While your doe is distracted eating, run your hand down your goat’s back, gently squeezing as you go.
 Make a mental note of how thin the ligaments are.

 Sign#2 Your Goat Begins to Form an Udder

 This is where individual goat experience comes in handy.
-The first year you kid, your goat will set the stage for each year following.
-Keep a good log on each goat so you know how soon your doe forms her udder.
+The first year your new goats have their kids will set the stage for each following year.
+Keep good records for each of your goats, so you know how long before kidding her udder fills with milk.
+Most likely the timing will be the same for her going forward.

 Sign #3 Swollen Vulva